PeterHarlan/blind-75/0003-LongestSubstringWithoutRepeatingCharacters/README.md

 - there can be multiple substrings of the same maximum length

 ## thought process
-- naive brute force approach: start with character and continue until meeting a repeating chracter, keeping track of the maximum length, e.g. for "abcabcbb", ("a", len = 1) -> ("ab", len = 2) -> ("abc", len = 3) -> repetition, but remember the maximum length of 3 -> ("b", len = 3) -> ... and so on
+- naive brute force approach: start with character and continue until meeting a repeating chracter, keeping track of the maximum length, e.g. for "abcabcbb", ("a", len = 1) -> ("ab", len = 2) -> ("abc", len = 3) -> repetition, but remember the maximum length of 3 -> ("b", len = 3) -> ... and so on.
     - this approach is O(n^2), as it requires n + (n - 1) + (n - 2)... lookups
 - is there a data structure I can leverage on to reduce to O(n)?
 O(n log n)?
 - when we encounter "abca", we want to start with "bca", not "b"; if this is